auth0/docs/articles/extensions/authorization-extension/v2/implementation/installation.md

 Installing this extension creates an `auth0-authz` client for your account. **Do not delete this client!** If you uninstall the extension at a later date, this client will be deleted automatically.
 :::

-When you click the link to open the extension for the first time, you'll be asked to provide permission for the extension to access your Auth0 account.
-If you do, you'll be redirected to the Authorization Dashboard.
+When you click the link to open the extension for the first time, you will be asked to provide permission for the extension to access your Auth0 account.
+If you do, you will be redirected to the Authorization Dashboard.

 ![Authorization Dashboard](/media/articles/extensions/authorization/auth-dashboard-v2.png)